 - Check on any lump-sum life insurance payments you may be entitled to receive.

-- If you are a beneficiary on a retirement account or any other account, or entitled to a defined benefit pension plan survivor benefit, get in touch with the provider in order to get access.
-It's important to figure out next steps on how you want to proceed as a beneficiary.
+- If you’re a beneficiary of a retirement or any other financial account, or entitled to a defined benefit pension plan survivor benefit, contact the provider to get access.
+It's important to figure out next steps for how you want to proceed as a beneficiary.

-- If your spouse was part of a defined contribution plan like a 401(k), you will inherit the 401(k), unless a waiver was signed to indicate otherwise.
-Consider how you want it to be distributed and consult with a tax professional to understand how it can affect your taxes.
+- If your spouse was part of a defined contribution retirement plan like a 401(k), you’ll inherit the 401(k) unless you signed a waiver to indicate otherwise.
+Consider how you want the account to be distributed, and consult with a tax professional to understand how it can affect your taxes.

 If you're divorced…

-As noted above, 40% to 50% of marriages end in divorce, so heading into retirement as a divorcee is more common than you might think.
+Remember, 40% to 50% of U.S. marriages end in divorce, so heading into retirement as a divorcee is more common than you might think.
 While divorce can be emotionally distressing, it can also wreak havoc on your finances.